-Pulmonary embolism (PE) is a condition where a blood clot (thrombus) forms in the pulmonary arteries.
-This is usually the result of a deep vein thrombosis (DVT) that developed in the legs and travelled (embolised) through the venous system and the right side of the heart to the pulmonary arteries in the lungs.
-Once they are in the pulmonary arteries they block the blood flow to the lung tissue and create strain on the right side of the heart.
+Pulmonary embolism (PE) describes a blood clot (thrombus) in the pulmonary arteries.
+An embolus is a thrombus that has travelled in the blood, often from a deep vein thrombosis (DVT) in a leg.
+The thrombus will block the blood flow to the lung tissue and strain the right side of the heart.
 DVTs and PEs are collectively known as venous thromboembolism (VTE).

-There are a number of factors for developing a DVT or PE.
-In many of these situations we give patients prophylactic treatment with low molecular weight heparin to reduce the risk.
+Several factors can put patients at higher risk of developing a DVT or PE.
+In many of these situations (e.g., surgery), prophylactic treatment is used to reduce the risk of VTE.